StephanWidor/Glubschauge/README.md

 # Build

 Glubschauge can be compiled for Linux, Android, MacOS and Windows.
+(Although only tested on Arch Linux desktop build, as well as cross compiled for Android)

 Before building, you need to get the submodule that builds OpenCV: